yeethaw21/yeethaw21.github.io/README.md

 # email-your-reps.github.io
 email-your-reps.github.io produces a pre-written email template that you can send to officials regarding police brutality against protestors in Raleigh, NC.
 Just click the link, fill in the info, and hit send.
+The message body here uses an edited combination of phone/email scripts and talking points taken from @maasaipg, @gso_mutual_aid, and @trophypartner as well as my own input.

 Created by <https://github.com/tiffkwin>